 In my main guide, I cover the rules for forming Portuguese past participles.
-But as you’ll quickly discover, knowing the grammar is only half the battle.
+Knowing the grammar is only half the battle.
 The other half is memorizing the common, everyday verbs that simply don’t follow those rules.

 This article is your cheat sheet for those words.

-Think of this as the practical vocabulary list that accompanies the grammar lesson.
-I’ve compiled the essential irregular participles you’ll actually use day-to-day in Portugal, organized by the situations where you’ll need them most.
-Bookmark this page and use it as a quick reference whenever you get stuck.
+It’s the practical vocabulary list that accompanies the grammar lesson.
+I’ve compiled the irregular participles I find myself using most often, organized by the situations where they tend to come up.
+Bookmark this page and come back to it whenever you get stuck.

 Getting small words like ‘aberta’ right makes a big difference in sounding natural.